 The Objective Rally Point, Northwest of Fort Necessity, Arizona

-Feeling more like Moses leading the Chosen to the promised land than an officer in command of rangers, after gathering up A Company personnel who’d managed to keep from landed within the confines of the militia compound, Nathan led them to the battalion’s ORP located five kilometers northwest of Fort Necessity.
+Nathan was feeling more like Moses leading the Chosen to the Promised Land than an officer in command of rangers.
+After gathering up A Company personnel who’d managed to keep from landing within the confines of the militia compound, Nathan led them to the battalion’s ORP located five kilometers northwest of Fort Necessity.
 This Biblical allusion was made complete when a pair of National Guard Humvees appeared.
 Fortunately, unlike Pharaoh’s chariots, they made no move to interfere with Nathan as he and Cole’s officers and NCOs who were with him went about organizing the rump of A Company into some semblance of a tactical formation.
 As the M2 machine guns mounted on the National Guard vehicles were turned off to one side and pointed skyward in what Nathan took to be a sign by their crews they didn’t consider the rangers an imminent threat, he reciprocated by having the rangers with him sling arms when it came time to move out.

-Upon arriving at the ORP late in the afternoon, Nathan wasn’t in the least bit surprised to discover Captain Wade Modjeski, the commanding officer of C Company, was the senior officer present.
+Upon arriving at the ORP late in the afternoon, Nathan wasn’t in the least bit surprised to discover that Captain Wade Modjeski, the commanding officer of C Company, was the senior officer present.
 The relief on Modjeski’s face and his tone of voice when he reported to Nathan was palpable.
 “Jesus, sir, am I glad to see you.”

-As much as he shared Modjeski’s sentiment, having had ample opportunity to sort himself out and think things through during his trek to the battalion’s ORP, Nathan was better able to keep his own feelings in check, allowing him to respond to the young captain’s animated greeting in a no nonsense, businesslike manner.
-“Okay Wade, what have we got.”
+As much as he shared Modjeski’s sentiment, having had ample opportunity to sort himself out and think things through during his trek to the battalion’s ORP, Nathan was better able to keep his own feelings in check, allowing him to respond to the young captain’s animated greeting in a no-nonsense, businesslike manner.
+“Okay Wade, what have we got?”

 Reassured by both the presence of someone who could relieve him of the burden of command he’d been shouldering and Nathan’s calm demeanor, Modjeski took to describing the situation at the ORP as the two officers made their way to a spot located its center where he had established a makeshift headquarters.
 There Nathan found people belonging to his own company headquarters element and those members of the battalion staff who had been scattered about in other transports.
 Among the latter was Master Sergeant Jefferson, who greeted him with grin and a cup of coffee.
 “We were beginning to worry about you, major.
 I was just telling the captain here it’s not like you to go wandering off just when things are about to get exciting.”
 When Jefferson saw the look of concern on his major’s face, the sergeant cast a quick glance off to one side to where the pair of National Guard Humvees that had been following the stragglers Nathan had gathered up and brought in.
 Both were stopped several hundred meters short of the defensive perimeter Modjeski had established.